Tinos and Chora town

 Separation and Unity

-My on-going multi-media project, Separation and Unity, was symbolised by small tartan ribbons which I made for my fellow walkers, and I was happy to be able to offer some Shiatsu (one-to-one), chi gung and meditation (small groups), a silent walk (for the participants who was there that day), and a Scottish reel (all together) as a dance of celebration on the last night.
+My on-going multi-media project, Separation and Unity, was symbolised by small tartan ribbons which I made for my fellow walkers.
+I was happy to be able to offer some Shiatsu (one-to-one), chi gung and meditation (small groups), a silent walk (for the participants who were there that day), and a Scottish reel (all together) as a dance of celebration on the last night.
 My thanks go to Anna and Quim for their help with the sound.

 Above images: Left – Both Catalunya and Scotland have vigorous independence movements and my ribbons aimed to signify both unity with the loop, and separation, with the two ends.
 I used tartan which is a traditional Scottish material in the colours of the Catalan flag.
 Independence supporters in Catalunya use a twisted ribbon to raise awareness of their cause.
 I added one of these to a shrine at the Ermita de Santa Quiteria y Sant Bonifacio, Montfalco.
 Right – The Scottish and Catalan flags hanging side-by-side in Girona.